synthesizerpatel/mbmbam-episode-transcripts/README.md

 done
 ```

-Once I downloaded all the episodes I let OpenAI Whisper loose on the episodes using the large data set for a week.
+Once I downloaded all the episodes I let OpenAI Whisper loose on the episodes using the large data set for a week on my Nvidia 3090.
 I don't recommend it.

 ```
 for x in *.mp3; do